 Park hours differ through the year and you can click on this 5-day Disney Park Hours interactive here.
 But typically plan for 8am to 9pm.

 There are about as many ticket prices and options as there are days in the year!
 Family passes, local resident prices, military prices, 1 day passes… Typically prices are $109 for one day in one park only.
 Obviously the longer you stay the less you’ll pay on a daily rate.
 Click here for ticket prices.

 Do they shut the rides for refurbishment?

 In a word, yes.
 Disney World tends to avoid shutting rides around important vacation dates, but most rides will shut once or twice a year for maintenance.
 Early January or early September are usually the times when the most refurbishment is taking place.

 Where’s the best place to stay?

 As I’ve said, Disney World is huge.
-It’s the size of San Francisco.
+It’s bigger than Manhattan.
 Whaaaaat!
 I know, right?!

 There are 24 hotels at Disney World.
 It’s mind boggling.
-Your best bet is to stay at one of them and enjoy the perks of free transport around the park, early entry each day and other cool things.
+Your best bet is to stay in one of the many Disney themed guest rooms and enjoy the perks of free transport around the park, early entry each day and other cool things.

 Not only that but Orlando is also home to Universal Studios, Sea World (although after seeing the size of the whales on Google Earth compared to their tanks, I now have a boycott on Sea World).